gabrielo91/react-index-searcher/README.md

 # How to set it up

-run the following command in order to launch the kibana and elastic search services
+run the following command in order to launch the kibana and elastic search services:

 ```
 docker-compose up